materialsvirtuallab/materialsvirtuallab.github.io/index.md

 This is a collaborative guide to the [Materials Virtual Lab](www.materialsvirtuallab.org).
 It is meant to serve as an onboarding document for newcomers, as well as for potential recruits to understand the way we work.
 New group members should start with the [orientation guide](/orientation).

+Please note that a lot of effort has been made by Shyue Ping as well as other MAVRL group members to make these resources here for your benefit.
+Make good use of them.
+In particular, all incoming students and postdocs should read at least the group admin pages to know Shyue Ping's expectations.
+The paper and presentation preparation guides are important as well.

 # Links
 <ul>
 <li><a href="https://airtable.com/shrXVPLJbBSnMH6gN">Leave of absence form</a></li>